 Project Outcomes and Benefits

-- New 50-mgd state-of-the-art MPS will have a 105-foot deep combination dry pit/wet pit layout, designed to minimize pump station cycling and surges into the WWTP.
+- New 50-mgd state-of-the-art MPS will have a 105-foot deep combination dry pit/wet well layout, designed to minimize pump station cycling and surges into the WWTP.

 - New pump station’s layout meets Hydraulic Institute (HI) standards, confirmed by constructing a physical hydraulic model.

-- A new biofilter odor control system.
-The new biofilter will be a state-of-the-art, built-in-place biofilter, designed to treat the foul air from the MPS, and maintain quality of life in Monmouth Beach.
+- A new biofilter odor control system, which will be state-of-the-art, designed to treat the foul air from the MPS, and maintain quality of life in Monmouth Beach.

-Hazen TRWRA Project Manager and New Jersey Office Manager Bill Gettings presents Cherrystone Hard Clams from the existing Pleasure Bay Marine Ecosystem.
+Hazen TRWRA Project Manager and New Jersey Office Manager Bill Gettings presents Cherrystone Hard Clams from the Shrewsbury River.
 The Pleasure Bay Crossing and Main Pump Station Replacement project will protect this environmental resource for future generations' use.